inclusive-design/idrc/src/collections/news/we-count-recount-newsletter.md

 ---
 ![](/media/we_count_recount_new_banner.png)

-Read all past issues of the We Count Recount, IDRC's monthly newsletter.
+Read all past issues of the We Count Recount, IDRC’s monthly newsletter.

 <style type="text/css">
 <!--